 Tao Lin is the author of three novels, two collections of poetry and one story collection.
-His latest novel, Taipei, was published this June in the US and in July in the UK, and has been called ‘a gigantic leap forward’ and ‘a fascinating book, bone dry, repellent, painful, but relentlessly true to life’.
+His latest novel, Taipei, was published in June 2013, and has been called ‘a gigantic leap forward’ and ‘a fascinating book, bone dry, repellent, painful, but relentlessly true to life’.
 During his book tour, he answered questions for Granta’s managing editor Yuka Igarashi, about sense of place within the novel, his online presence and abstraction and metaphor in his writing.

 YI: I was wondering about the relationship between drugs and technology in the novel.
 They are both a constant presence in the characters’ lives.
 How do you see the connection between the two?